JacobTews/disc_golf/README.md

-# disc_golf
-Analysis of best locations for new disc golf courses

 # Sample project: Location analysis

 ### "Our app is the fastest-growing one in the space!"
 Matt, one of our co-founders, shared in our weekly team meeting.